 Under the Coalition Government, the Department for Education (DfE) began the process of school funding reform, holding a number of consultations and making some important changes.
 Among other things, they allocated additional funding to the ‘least fairly funded’ local authorities for 2015-16.
 However, they stopped short of introducing a national funding formula.

-The Government is proposing a two-year transitional period.
-It is also proposing that most funding – with the exception of high need funding – will eventually be given directly to schools and not routed through local authorities.
+The Government originally proposed that the changes would be introduced from 2017-18, but in July 2016 it announced a delayed until 2018-19.
+It's intended that most funding – with the exception of high need funding – will eventually be given directly to schools and not routed through local authorities.

-On high need funding – largely, this is for special educational provision - the Government is also proposing the introduction of a national funding formula to allocate money to local authorities.
+'High need' funding is largely is for special educational provision.
+On this, the Government also proposes the introduction of a national funding formula to allocate money to local authorities.
 However, for at least the next five years, funding allocations would continue to be calculated, in part, on the basis of LAs planned high needs spend in 2016-17 and not solely on assessed area needs, in order to ensure stability.

 Reaction to the proposals has been mixed, but there has been widespread welcome for the principle of moving toward a more transparent distribution of funding.
 Some have expressed concern about the fine detail and implementation of the proposals, and the potential for areas that are now comparatively ‘well-funded’ – including much of London and some other urban areas – to lose funding.